 Now, there’s this speaker known as “MR. Speaks.”

-His videos are no perfect (whatever perfect means to you).
-But I love his confidence and his perspective in life.
+He vlogs mostly about relationships and post them on Facebook.
+I love his confidence and his perspective in life.
 Sometimes I resonate.
 Sometimes I don’t.
 But that’s it.
 That’s the way it works.